PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 - gate orchestration, architecture, pass efficiency, optional TensorFlow boundary, and rank-6 tests: `312 passed in 26.08s`
 - Ruff, Python bytecode compilation, and `git diff --check`: passed

+## Safety-fallback terminal layout-validation implementation checkpoint

+The pure fallback validation block now runs after high-rank BatchMatMul compression, its guarded reconciliation/sort, indexed binary convergence, and the terminal topological sort.
+A non-empty result writes the same `logical_layout_validation_errors` list.
+An empty result removes only that key when it was inherited from the recursive lower.

+The high-rank owner, convergence owner, guards, sorts, `layout_optimize_fallback` reason/count/samples, finalizer, dependency set, and TensorFlow-free boundary are unchanged.
+The strict characterization contract is now a normal passing test.

+Implementation validation completed sequentially under `uv`:

+- focused layout/binary fallback selection: `4 passed, 10 deselected`
+- broad related gate plus rank-6 structure/numeric parity: `538 passed in 27.90s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+At resume, audit `fallback_high_rank_bmm_stats` for complete mutation evidence and retain its guard and following indexed binary convergence boundary.
+Commit and push only; do not create or update a pull request.